 In 2019 the focal points were located within the Did the government disclose information Yes about the country focal point?
 Department of Justice and Attorney General and Department of Prime Minister and National Executive Council.
 The schedule was communicated in September Was the review schedule publicly Yes known?
 2019 to members of the National Anti-Corruption Strategy Taskforce.
 Was civil society consulted in the Yes TIPNG was consulted and in October 2019 made preparation of the self-assessment a submission to the government focal points. checklist?
-Was the self-assessment checklist No Once feedback was submitted, the selfpublished online or provided to civil assessment checklist was not published online or shared. society?
-Did the government agree to a country N/A Unclear Was a country visit undertaken?
-N/A N/A Was civil society invited to provide input to the official reviewers?
-N/A Was the private sector invited to provide input to the official reviewers?
+Was the self-assessment checklist Once feedback was submitted, the self-No published online or provided to civil assessment checklist was not published online society? or shared.
+N/A Did the government agree to a country Unclear visit?
+N/A Was a country visit undertaken?
+N/A Was civil society invited to provide input to the official reviewers?
+Was the private sector invited to provide N/A input to the official reviewers?
 Has the government committed to No publishing the full country report?

-1 https://uncaccoalition.org/new-civil-society-report-on-papua-new-guinea-highlights-main-impediments-for-implementing-uncac-chapter-ii/.
+1 https://uncaccoalition.org/new-civil-society-report-on-papua-new-guinea-highlights-main-impediments-for-implementing-uncac-chapter-ii/